 Tabled at 12 November 2018 Council Meeting.
 Sent to Engineering Services Directorate for action.
-Acknowledgment letter sent to head Petitioner 30/10/18 PETITION FOR MORE PARKING AND RESTRICTED SPEED LIMITS AROUND KOTIKO ROAD AND TREBILCO AVENUE, OAK GARDENS, KEYSBOROUGH SOUTH 3173.
-We would like more parking, on Trebilco Avenue, our proposal would be for a cut into the nature strips, opposite our homes, streets are too narrow to carry traffic, which is going to get worse with the building of some 30 more houses on Newson Street, potentially another 60 cars around this area.
+Acknowledgment letter sent to head Petitoner 30/10/18 PETITION FOR MORE PARKING AND RESTRICTED SPEED LIMITS AROUND KOTIKO ROAD AND TREBILCO AVENUE, OAK GARDENS, KEYSBOROUGH SOUTH 3173.
+We would like more parking, on Trebilco Avenue, our proposal would be for a cut into the nature strips, opposite our homes, streets are too narrow to carry traffic, which is going to get worse with the building of some 30 more houses on Navica Street patentially professional propositions.
 I am a corner resident and feel a cut in on our nature strip, also would ease tensions that have built up between our neighbours, some are constantly contacting Council re parking infringements, this would also help through traffic.
-I would also like a speed limit sign for cars going around this corner, and or speed bumps, as it wery dangerous for us getting out of our driveway, which is also hindered by parking opposite our driveway, hence a cut in in the nature strip, would help all residents on this point.
-30/10/18 PETITION FOR MORE PA AROUND KOTIKO ROAD KEYSBOROUGH SOUTH We would like more parkin cut into the nature strips, c traffic, which is going to ge on Newson Street, potenti I am a corner resident and tensions that have built up contacting Council re park traffic.
-I would also like a s and or speed bumps, as it which is also hindered by hature strip, would help all the details of the attachment are unclear please contact Governance on 8571 1000.
+I would also like a speed limit sign for cars going around this corner, and or speed bumps, as its very dangerous for us getting out of our driveway, which is also hindered by parking opposite our driveway, hence a cut in in the nature strip, would help all residents on this point.
+30/10/18